sarahciston/codingcare/posts/guide.md

 Sometimes the low-fi answer is the right one.
 When searching for the right tools to build the Creative Code Collective Resource Hub, we went through every possible solution for a database, and landed on a google doc.
 When looking for ways to build the site for the Intersectional AI Toolkit, again we went through what seemed like endless possibilities for platforms, and landed back at simple JAM stack static sites, github pages, or wiki.
 Sometimes the less ambitious choices serve different purposes.
 They offer more access to other audiences.
 They leave the content and data more open and adaptable and legible to friends who might want to interact with it later, or to us as we build or rebuild it one day.
 We embrace minimal computing [cite] as an accessible and aesthetic and political value.

+### documentation is hard work, necessary work, just as essential as the code itself

 [...]

 ## 5. we foreground our values